 He Wants to Go Off Methadone

-An AiR member recently wrote in about her son’s desire to go off methadone on his own.
+An Allies in Recovery member recently wrote in about her son’s desire to go off methadone on his own.
 Dominique Simon-Levine responds to her concerns below.

 “Hi, Not sure how to get info.
 I am dealing with a loved one who is on a methadone treatment plan.
 He is absolutely hating this, even though it was his choice years back.
 It has been 6 yrs and it seems there is no way out.